-Clayfolk is an Oregon not for profit organization who’s purpose is to provide fellowship among ceramic artists, encourage ceramic arts through education and help promote members work through our events and resources.
+Clayfolk began in 1976 when a small group of potters in Southern Oregon started getting together to share their clay experiences over potluck dinners.
+They decided to incorporate in 1978 as an Oregon mutual benefit organization.
+The organization’s purpose was to provide fellowship among ceramic artists, encourage ceramic arts through education and help promote members work through its events and resources.

-Major funding for our educational endeavors comes from member dues and the annual Clayfolk Show & Sale.
+Funding for our endeavors comes from member dues and the annual Clayfolk Show and Sale.

-- Purchase of pottery books and digital resources for the local library system
+- Donates pottery books and digital resources to the local library systems

-- Sponsorship of ceramic focused workshops and lectures
+- Sponsors of ceramic focused workshops and lectures

-- Funding for the annual Ellice T. Johnston Scholarship.
-The scholarship honors one of the group’s founding members and is distributed to students studying ceramic arts
+- Awards the annual Ellice T. Johnston Scholarship award to advanced students studying the ceramic arts

-- Coordination of the annual Jackson and Josephine County Empty Bowls events
+- Provides bowls and other ceramic pieces for the annual Jackson and Josephine County Empty Bowls events

-- Coordination of the annual Clayfolk Show & Sale
+- Sponsors an annual Clayfolk Show & Sale

 We welcome new members who want to share ideas and experiences about ceramics.
 Please visit our Membership page for more information on the benefits of joining Clayfolk.